Vladimir Gordeev: Career

 Gordeev was born on 30 November 1950 in Georgian SSR.
 He won the Soviet Championship on three occasions in 1971, 1973 and 1974 and the Russian Championship twice, in 1972 and 1976.

-He reached the finals of the Speedway World Championship three times in 1971, 1974 and 1976.
+Gordeev reached the finals of the Speedway World Championship three times in 1971, 1974 and 1976.
 However, he was disqualified in the 1971 Individual Speedway World Championship final for using illegal fuel additives.

-In 1971, he was part of the Soviet team that secured the silver medal at the 1971 Speedway World Team Cup.
+In 1971, Gordeev was part of the Soviet team that secured the silver medal at the 1971 Speedway World Team Cup.

-In 1974, he won the Continental Speedway final and also competed in two world pairs finals.
+In 1974, Gordeev won the Continental Speedway final and also competed in two world pairs finals.
 He toured the United Kingdom with the Soviet team in 1976.

 In 1977, Cradley Heathens made an attempt to sign the Gordeev brothers despite the difficulties involved in gaining clearance to race in England.

 Family

-His younger brother Valery Gordeev is also a former rider who reached the World Final on five occasions.
+Gordeev's younger brother Valery is also a former rider who reached the World Final on five occasions.